skiadas/DataWranglingCourse/notes/nosql_data_models.md

     }
     ```

 The idea is that aggregates tend to put together all the information that will tend to be processed together.
-This simplifies and speeds up those queries, that respect this **unit of interaction**.
+This simplifies and speeds up those queries that respect this **unit of interaction**.

 On the other hand, it also makes other queries more complicated.
 Suppose for example that we wanted to get summary information about all student answers to a particular question.
 With our aggregate example above, we have essentially two approaches: